-WWE News: Edge & Christian Shoot On The Brock Lesnar And Roman Reigns ‘SummerSlam’ Match
+WWE News: Edge And Christian Shoot On The Brock Lesnar And Roman Reigns ‘SummerSlam’ Match

 On the latest episode of E&C’s Pod of Awesomeness, former WWE superstars Edge and Christian gave their candid opinions of the Brock Lesnar and Roman Reigns championship match at SummerSlam.
-At SummerSlam, Braun Strowman teased cashing in his WWE Money in the Bank contract against the winner of the bout.
+At SummerSlam, Braun Strowman teased cashing in his WWE Money in the Bank contract against the winner of the match.
 While that didn’t happen, Roman Reigns did defeat Brock Lesnar for the WWE Universal Championship.

 Edge said that he knows there’s a debate among the WWE universe regarding Roman Reigns, and “The Rated-R Superstar” said that he likes it when the champion is around more often.
 However, Edge did say that he liked Brock Lesnar as champion because his matches feel different than other WWE superstars.
 Edge commented that when “The Beast Incarnate” wrestles, fans have a sense that the wheels are going to come off because Brock Lesnar will kick them off.
 “The Rated-R Superstar” added that he thinks the right guy one, as Wrestling Inc. transcribed.